-We are now accepting applications for the anticipated January 2022 Maine Criminal Justice Academy academy.
+We are now accepting applications for the anticipated January 2023 Police Academy.
 Please keep in mind the average hiring process can take 3-4 months to complete.

 After you submit an application, police personnel will be in touch to schedule you for the written and physical entrance exam.